 There is a tremendous amount of variation even within each type.
 I like to say, when you have seen one assisted living you have seen one assisted living.
 Even though two places are both considered an assisted living community one may be able to meet your loved one’s needs and another may not.

 Nursing homes are typically ideal for short term rehabilitation after a broken bone or an illness such as pneumonia, they are also well suited for folks that need long term care who’s needs can not be met in other settings.
 Nursing homes can also offer more social and spiritual opportunity than some of the small adult family homes, but it depends on the adult family home.
 Nursing homes also serve many people with limited financial resources that are not able to stay in other settings.
 Assisted Living communities are best for those who desire a little more space for their belongings and can safely spend up to 2 hours or more unsupervised in their apartments.
+If you don’t feel comfortable leaving a family member unsupervised for a couple of hours, you might want to look into medical alert systems reviews.
+This means if your relative did have an accident, an emergency team would respond and come to help them.
 If someone cannot be left unsupervised assisted living is probably not their safest option.
 In my experience the average caregiver to resident ratio in an assisted living community is 1:16.
 Out of the sixteen that each caregiver is responsible for not all will need help, but even if 10 of the 16 residents need some level of assistance that caregiver will be running like the wind to try to follow the care plans of those 10 residents.
 In memory care communities the ratios can be closer to 1:7 but even 7 is challenging for one caregiver to manage well.
 I have worked as a certified nursing assistant in both settings and know the challenge well.
 Assisted living is perfect for those who are aware of their needs and can use a call button and wait for help to arrive.
 Assisted Living is not best for those who are at a high risk of falling.
 Adult Family Homes are sometimes the best environment for someone who is at high risk of falling or who requires constant supervision or attention.
 Many use motion sensors and pad alarms that most Assisted Living communities do not use).
 But when you have seen one adult family home you have seen one adult family home.
 Each home has a unique set of caregivers with varied experience, training, policies and family values.